limine-bootloader/limine/CONFIG.md

 * `TERM_WALLPAPER_STYLE` - The style which will be used to display the wallpaper image: `tiled`, `centered`, or `stretched`.
 Default is `stretched`.
 * `TERM_BACKDROP` - When the background style is `centered`, this specifies the colour of the backdrop for parts of the screen not covered by the background image, in RRGGBB format.

-Editor control options.
+Editor control options:

 * `EDITOR_ENABLED` - If set to `no`, the editor will not be accessible.
 Defaults to `yes`.
 * `EDITOR_HIGHLIGHTING` - If set to `no`, syntax highlighting in the editor will be disabled.
 Defaults to `yes`.
 * `EDITOR_VALIDATION` - If set to `no`, the editor will not alert you about invalid keys / syntax errors.
 Defaults to `yes`.

 *Locally assignable (non protocol specific)* keys are:

 * `COMMENT` - An optional comment string that will be displayed by the bootloader on the menu when an entry is selected.
 * `PROTOCOL` - The boot protocol that will be used to boot the kernel.
 Valid protocols are: `linux`, `limine`, `chainload`, `chainload_next`, `multiboot` (or `multiboot1`), and `multiboot2`.
 * `CMDLINE` - The command line string to be passed to the kernel/executable.
 Can be omitted.
 * `KERNEL_CMDLINE` - Alias of `CMDLINE`.

 *Locally assignable (protocol specific)* keys are:

 * Linux protocol:
   * `KERNEL_PATH` - The URI path of the kernel.
   * `MODULE_PATH` - The URI path to a module (such as initramfs).

-  Note that one can define this last variable multiple times to specify multiple modules.
+This key can be assigned multiple times to specify multiple modules.
   * `RESOLUTION` - The resolution to be used.
 This setting takes the form of `<width>x<height>x<bpp>`.
 If the resolution is not available, Limine will pick another one automatically.
 Omitting `<bpp>` will default to 32.
   * `TEXTMODE` - If set to `yes`, prefer text mode.
 (BIOS only)

 * Limine protocol:
   * `KERNEL_PATH` - The URI path of the kernel.
   * `MODULE_PATH` - The URI path to a module.
+This key can be assigned multiple times to specify multiple modules.
   * `MODULE_CMDLINE` - A command line to be passed to a module.

-  **Note:** One can define these 2 last variable multiple times to specify multiple modules.
-  The entries will be matched in order.
-E.g.: The 1st module path entry will be matched to the 1st module string entry that appear, and so on.
+This key can also be specified multiple times.
+It applies to the module described by the last module key assigned.
   * `RESOLUTION` - The resolution to be used.
 This setting takes the form of `<width>x<height>x<bpp>`.
 If the resolution is not available, Limine will pick another one automatically.
 Omitting `<bpp>` will default to 32.
   * `KASLR` - For relocatable kernels, if set to `no`, disable kernel address space layout randomisation.
 KASLR is enabled by default.